Obtain news and background information about sealing technology, get in touch with innovative products – subscribe to the free e-mail newsletter.

 Do you consider a world without plastics to be inconceivable?

 I would naturally prefer to have wood and leather in my environment instead of plastic.
 But many green technologies, ranging from fuel cells, to electric cars, all the way to solar cells and wind turbines, would be inconceivable without high-performance, technical plastics.
 And a car with an internal combustion engine would consume significantly more fuel if the roughly 2,000 plastic parts were replaced with their heavier metal counterparts.

 Read more about Material Expertise at Freudenberg Sealing Technologies.

 Dr. Ernst Osen

 Dr. Ernst Osen, who earned his doctorate in chemistry, began his career in Freudenberg’s research activities about three decades ago.
 One of his first important projects was to explore the opportunities for recycling elastomers in the preparation for Europe’s first end-of-life vehicle directive.
-Today Osen is in charge of global material technology at Freudenberg Sealing Technologies.
-In his free time, he does volunteer work in local politics and likes to enjoy nature.
+Today Osen is in charge of Global Material Technology at Freudenberg Sealing Technologies.
+In his free time, he does volunteer work in local politics and enjoys being outdoors.

 More Stories About Sustainability

 Plastic trash from around the world ends up in Vietnam.
 At the same time, a new generation of innovative city-dwellers is discovering its ecological conscience.
 Are rice-flour straws and leaf-based packaging suitable solutions for the rest of the world?
 A visit to Southeast Asia.